DorArlaki/Deploy-Group-Policy/Remote-TightVNC-Installer/README.md

 **Important Note:**
 -  Share the GPO ShareScripts folder on the network.
--  Ensure that the GPO ShareScripts folder is shared with the Domain Computers group.
+-  Ensure that the GPO ShareScripts folder is shared with the `Domain Computers group`.
--  On the security tab of the shared folder, grant the Domain Computers group read and execute permissions.
+-  On the security tab of the shared folder, grant the `Domain Computers` group `read and execute` permissions.

 ### POC